 The company held its AGM on 27 March 2015.
 The AGM approved two capital increases, by means of the issuance of new ordinary shares, with no issue premium, of the same class and series as those at present in circulation, charged to reserves.
 These increases form part of the shareholder remuneration system known as the "Ferrovial Flexible Dividend", which the company introduced in 2014, and which replaces the traditional complementary dividend payment for 2014 and the 2015 interim dividend.
-The purpose of this programme is to offer all the company's shareholders the option, at their choice, of receiving free new shares in the company, thus with no alteration to its policy of paying its shareholders in cash, as they can alternatively opt to receive a cash payment by means of selling the free rights that they receive, pro rata to their existing holdings, to the company, or in the market.
+The purpose of this programme is to offer all the company's shareholders the option, at their choice, of receiving free new shares in the company, thus with no alternatively opt to receive a cash payment by means of selling the free rights that they receive, pro rata to their existing holdings, to the company, or in the market.